-The pilot whales’ commitment and dedication to their family is heart-warming, and in this week’s Blue Planet II, heartstrings across the UK will be tugged as we witness one family seemingly mourning the death of a calf.
+The pilot whales’ commitment and dedication to their family is heart-warming, and heartstrings are tugged across the UK as we witness one family mourning the death of a calf.

 In the same stretch of water, jelly-like Portuguese man o’ war are thought to be able to harness sail power and cruise at amazing speeds, making the most of the oceans’ trade winds.
 While on the move, dinner gets conveniently tangled in their deadly tentacles so they really can enjoy food on the go.

 Holidaymakers on Saga’s all-inclusive breaks in the Canary Islands also don’t need to worry about meals.
 With breakfast, lunch and dinner, and a free bar serving alcoholic and soft drinks, you can totally relax on all hotel stays.